 On the season seven clip show episode "The Simpsons 138th Episode Spectacular," the original three Simpsons showrunners-cum-creators are Matt Groening (depicted as a gun-crazy redneck), James L. Brooks (depicted as being very fat, very rich, and the winner of several awards), and Sam Simon (depicted as a frail expy of Howard Hughes in his later years).
 Sam Simon was diagnosed with terminal cancer in early 2013 and is slowly, but surely dying.

 In "Bart-Mangled Banner", Elmo is shown in prison as a political prisoner.
 Eight years later, Kevin Clash (the puppeteer and voice actor for Elmo) was later accused of having sex with underage boys.
 The case was dropped and he wasn't imprisoned, but it definitely changes the context of the line, "Elmo went to wrong fundraiser."

 In "A Star Is Burns" (the Critic crossover episode that Matt Groening hated), there was a scene from Rainier Wolfcastle's horrible stand-up comedy movie where his Woody Allen "impression" is just Wolfcastle saying, "I'm a neurotic nerd who likes to sleep with little girls."
-Back then, it was a Take That at him marrying his step daughter Soon Yi and was in bad taste.
-Things got worse, when in October 2013, his adopted daughter Dylan admitted he sexually abused her twenty years earlier.
+Back then, it was a Take That at him marrying his step daughter Soon Yi.
+Things got worse, when in October 2013, his adopted daughter Dylan alleged he sexually abused her twenty years earlier.